sana-mahmood/Computer_Networks_Spring26/Assignment2/README.md

 # Assignment 2: Simple Router

 ### Due Date: March 13th, 5pm
 This assignment is longer than the previous assignments, please start early.
 Please adhere to the [Submission Instructions](#submission-instructions) below.
+Please ensure your environment is setup as early as possible (instructions below).

 ---
 ## Introduction
-In this assignment you will be writing a simple router with a static routing table.
-Your router will receive raw Ethernet frames.
-It will process the packets just like a real router, then forward them to the correct outgoing interface.
-We’ll make sure you receive the Ethernet frames; your job is to create the forwarding logic so packets go to the correct interface.
+In this assignment, you will implement a simple router with a static routing table.
+The router will receive raw Ethernet frames, process them as a real router would, and forward them through the correct outgoing interface.
+The Ethernet frames will be delivered to your router; your responsibility is to implement the forwarding logic so that packets are sent to the appropriate interface.

-Your router will route real packets from an emulated host (client) to two emulated application servers (http server 1 and 2) sitting behind your router.
-The application servers are each running an HTTP server.
-When you have finished the forwarding path of your router, you should be able to access these servers using regular client software.
-In addition, you should be able to ping and traceroute to and through a functioning Internet router.
+Your router will handle real packets sent from an emulated host (client) to two emulated application servers (HTTP Server 1 and HTTP Server 2) located behind the router.
+Each application server runs an HTTP service.
+After completing the forwarding functionality, you should be able to access these servers using standard client software.
+Additionally, your router should support ping and traceroute operations to, and through, a functioning Internet router.

 ![simple-topo](img/topo.png)